Coronavirus (COVID-19) – information for children, young people and families

 Q: Will the play team still be here to support my child during our appointment, procedure or admission?

 A: Play is an essential part of the support provided to patients at GOSH, and the hospital’s dedicated Play team will continue to work with patients at the hospital during this time, while following all the infection control guidelines that are in place.
 As part of this, we have taken the decision to close play areas, but have a variety of ways patients can still access play services.

 The Play team have prepared activity packs including single use crafts, protected in sealed bags, for patients and their carer to use in their own room or bay.
 Play Specialist support for distraction is available as well as a range of sensory toys that are soothing.

 If you have any questions about how to access the support of our Play team, please check the sign on the ward’s play room door, speak to your ward’s Play Specialist, or ask the Nurse in Charge.
 You can find online resources for families, including activities recommended by the Play team, at gosh.nhs.uk/news/coronavirus-covid-19-information-hub/covid-19-resources-families.

 Q: Is the GOSH school open?

-A: In line with government guidance, there is currently no teaching in our schoolrooms or on wards.
+In the meantime, our teaching staff are continuing to support long stay patients with their learning remotely through virtual lessons and online resources.
+There is still no teaching in our schoolrooms or on wards until further notice.
 This includes GOSH and University College Hospital.